-Now you got to write about how the opportunity has changed the world of the main character?
-You got to describe and what has changed?
+Now you got to write about how the opportunity has changed the world of the main character.
+You got to describe what has changed.

 Then write about how the main character is coming up with the changes because of opportunity.
 At the same time, how the opportunity has changed the mentality of the character.